 As KEMI monitors developments regarding COVID-19, we understand you may have concerns about the potential impact to your organization and we want to let you know that we are here to help.

 Centers for Disease Control & Prevention

-Typically, communicable diseases are not covered under Kentucky workers’ compensation laws unless the risk of contracting the disease is increased by the nature of the employment.
+Typically, communicable diseases are not covered under Kentucky’s workers’ compensation laws unless the risk of contracting the disease is increased by the nature of the employment.

 Telehealth / Telemedicine Options for Injured Workers

 Injured workers are encouraged to use telehealth / telemedicine services whenever possible to help prevent the spread of COVID-19.

 To see a list of providers that may accommodate this service, visit the OMCA Provider Locator and select “Telemedicine” from the Specialties drop down list.

 We are committed to ensuring the health and safety of our employees, therefore at this time, we are suspending all audit and safety visits.
 All other business operations will continue, and our employees are telecommuting to ensure we provide essential services to our customers.

 We understand that this outbreak may cause a disruption to your organization, however we will work hard to ensure that we provide you the best service possible in the midst of the uncertainties we all face.
 KEMI was created to meet the workers’ compensation insurance needs for Kentucky employers, and we are prepared to meet those needs.

 If you have questions, please contact your agent or call KEMI at 1-800-640-KEMI (5364) during business hours (Monday thru Friday, 8 a.m. to 5 p.m.
 Eastern Standard Time).